-Hussein Chalayan was born in Nicosia, Cyprus and was graduated in 1993 from London’s Central St Martins School of Art and Design.
+HUSSEIN CHALAYAN was born in Nicosia, Cyprus and was graduated in 1993 from London’s Central St. Martins School of Art and Design.
 His degree collection was bought by British iconic boutique Browns, launching him as a significant new fashion force.
-In 1994 Hussein Chalayan started his own label.
+In 1994 Chalayan started his own label.
 He was named British Designer of the Year in 1999 and in 2000.

-In 2002, Chalayan moved his internationally lauded fashion show from London to Paris where the Chalayan collection is shown seasonally.
-The Chalayan collections are known for innovative design, beautiful tailoring and draping and an elegant minimalist/ maximalist aesthetic.
-The ready-to-wear collection is regularly featured in top fashion magazines and international press as well as carried in the world’s best boutiques and is favoured by actresses, musicians, artists and tastemakers on and off the stage and red carpet.
+In 2002, Chalayan moved his internationally lauded fashion show from London to Paris, where the Chalayan collection is shown seasonally.
+The Chalayan collections are known for innovative design, beautiful tailoring and draping, and an elegant minimalist aesthetic.
+The ready-to-wear collection is regularly featured in top fashion magazines and international press as well as carried in the world’s best boutiques and is favored by actresses, musicians, artists, and tastemakers on and off the stage and red carpet.

-In his art and fashion work Chalayan uses film, installations and sculptural forms to explore perception and the realities of modern life, with particular interest in cultural identity, migration, anthropology, technology, nature and genetics.
-Chalayan lectures regularly about his work and has exhibited in museums worldwide including the V&A in London, The Kyoto Costume Institute, The Musée de la Mode-Palais du Louvre in Paris, The Metropolitan Museum of Art and MOMA in New York.
+In his art and fashion work Chalayan uses film, installations, and sculptural forms to explore perception and the realities of modern life, with particular interest in cultural identity, migration, anthropology, technology, nature, and genetics.
+Chalayan lectures regularly about his work and has exhibited in museums worldwide, including the Victoria and Albert Museum in London, the Kyoto Costume Institute, the Musée de la Mode-Palais du Louvre in Paris, and the Metropolitan Museum of Art and MOMA in New York.